This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

 The Graphics page in the Gear Builder specifies the gear's image.
 You must own, and be familiar with, graphics editing software to create the images.
 Quality images are the key to creating realistic looking gear.

-Click the Load main image button to load the gear's image into vRigger.
+Click the Load main image button to load the gear's image into the Gear Builder.

-Click the Load icon image button to load a small image of the item.
-The image will be displayed in the upper-left corner of the Gear Builder.
+vRigger stores an "icon" image that is displayed in the upper-left corner of the Gear Builder's preview pane.
 This is the image that will appear in the gear panes.

-The Reduce image size value reduces the size of the image from its native bitmap size (i.e., the size of the main image that was loaded) to the size it will appear in vRigger.
+The Reduce image size value reduces the size of the image from its native size to the size it will appear in vRigger.
 This allows the image to maintain its high-resolution appearance when the workspace is zoomed or printed.

 You can select the Show measurement grid checkbox on the Graphics page of the Gear Builder to display a grid on top of your gear.
 The grid measurements are appropriate for small rescue gear.
 For small firefighting gear, the gear should be half the grid measurement size (e.g., a nozzle that is 10 inches long and reduced by 75% will measure 5 inches long on the measurement grid).

 Optionally, you can specify the approximate gear height in the Gear height box and then click Calculate reduction to have vRigger calculate the image reduction.

 You can add both your gear and the ruler "gear" to the workspace to measure the size of your gear.